pagioro/first-project/README.md

     ### content

-    - When making my project, I was inspired by the Code Institute love running project.
+    - When making my project, I was inspired by the Code Institute love running project and Coders Coffeehouse.

     - Font was sourced from Google Fonts https://fonts.google.com/